-- 5. Enter a Description. - 6.
+- 4. Enter a Description. - 5.
 Choose the Output (Masked) Case configuration.
-This option is available only for the Extensible SL Framework type.
 It is explained with the examples in the information popup window, which may be opened by clicking on the blue question sign on the above Create SL Algorithm window: